 - Garnish with an orange slice or twist.orange slice or twist for garnish

 If you make this Negroni spritz recipe, please leave a comment or rating here.
-Or share a pic with me on Instagram!
+Pretty please.

 I’ve started a new Facebook group for home cooks, bakers, and cocktail makers.
 Please join the conversation!